When Is the Exact Time to Harvest Cannabis Plants?

 Jeweler’s Loupe

-It isn’t a hi-tech piece of equipment.
-However, a loupe should offer enough magnification for an accurate reading on whether your plants are ready for harvest.
-You can find loupes for under $20, but most of them only offer a magnification level of 40x or less.
+It isn’t a high-tech piece of equipment.
+However, a loupe should offer enough magnification to accurately read whether your plants are ready for harvest.
+You can find loupes for under $20, but most of them offer a magnification level of 40x or less.

 Handheld Magnifier